DigitalPublishingToolkit/NN09/md/10Rules.md

 various airlines.
 SABRE can be seen as one of the first digitized networked platforms.

-Then, in 1983, it was revealed that the flight reservation algorithms were manipulated in such a way as to favor American Airlines flights.
+Then it was revealed that the flight reservation algorithms were manipulated in such a way as to favor American Airlines flights.
 For instance, even if an AA flight was entered into the system later than others, it was displayed at the top of the list – and travel agents